-PAGE The speed of light is less in water and in glass than in air 32 A third hypothesis for the explanation of transparency and of the retardation which light undergoes in bodies 33 Concerning a possible cause of opacity 34 Proof that refraction follows the Law of Sines 34 Why the incident and the refracted rays are each capable of produc- ing the other Why reflection inside a triangular glass prism suddenly increases when the light is no longer able to emerge Bodies in which refraction is greatest are also those in which reflec- × tion is strongest Demonstration of a theorem due to Fermat 40
+The speed of light is less in water and in glass than in air A STORIA A third hypothesis for the explanation of transparency and of the retardation which light undergoes in bodies The speed of light is less in water and in glass than in air 32 retardation which light undergoes in bodies A third hypothesis for the explanation of transparency and of the Concerning a possible cause of opacity retardation which light undergoes in bodies 33 Proof that refraction follows the Law of Sines Concerning a possible cause of opacity 34 Why the incident and the refracted rays are each capable of producing the other.
+Standard St Proof that refraction follows the Law of Sines 34 ing the other.
+35 Why reflection inside a triangular glass prism suddenly increases when the light is no longer able to emerge.
+38 Bodies in which refraction is greatest are also those in which reflec- tion is strongest.
+40 Demonstration of a theorem due to Fermat 40 Why the incident and the refracted rays are each capable of produc- Why reflection inside a triangular glass prism suddenly increases when the light is no longer able to emerge ing the other 35 when the light is no longer able to emerge Why reflection inside a triangular glass prism suddenly increases Bodies in which refraction is greatest are also those in which reflection is strongest when the light is no longer able to emerge 38 tion is strongest Bodies in which refraction is greatest are also those in which reflec- Demonstration of a theorem due to Fermat tion is strongest 40 Demonstration of a theorem due to Fermat 40